 The backyard is your kiddo’s safe haven.
-When the warm weather finally turns up, it’s a sure bet she’ll spend hours pouring tea for friends—imaginary and real—while dreaming up castles, jungles and other wild adventures only little ones can create.
+When the warm weather finally turns up, it’s a sure bet she’ll spend hours pouring tea for friends—imaginary and real—while dreaming up castles, jungles and other wild adventures.
 Add to the excitement with easy projects perfect for a warm afternoon.
 From music walls to wind spinners and painted garden sticks, scroll down for ideas promising to add a touch of flair to her little patch of sunshine.

 1. DIY Bird Feeders

 Bird feeders come in all shapes and sizes and this one is way too cute not to share—not to mention, one of the easiest versions we’ve seen!
 The mama bloggers at Eighteen25 picked out their favorite cookie cutters, added basic birdseed and a few other key ingredients to make peck-worthy hanging feeders for feathered friends.
 Fly over to Eighteen25 for the entire list and tutorial.

 Photo: Jen Sedillo via Eighteen25

 You love the way wind chimes look, but the constant, well, chiming drives you a little crazy.
 Enter a wind chime that doesn’t make noise—yup, the genius behind this project is Sam, kiddo to Sarah of How We Learn.
 It’s all about looks and not so much function with this DIY backyard project.
 Find out the secret to keeping it silent, along with why more color is better by grabbing the whole how-to from How We Learn.